-- Monitor the Flask application: The Dashboard allows you to see which endpoints process a lot of request and how fast.
-Additionally, it provides information about the evolving performance of an endpoint throughout different versions if you're using git. - Monitor your test coverage: The Dashboard allows you to find out which endpoints are covered by unit tests, allowing also for integration with Travis for automation purposes.
+- Monitor the performance and utilization: The Dashboard allows you to see which endpoints process a lot of requests and how fast.
+Additionally, it provides information about the evolving performance of an endpoint throughout different versions if you're using git. - Profile requests and endpoints: The execution path of every request is tracked and stored into the database.
+This allows you to gain insight over which functions in your code take the most time to execute.
+Since all requests for an endpoint are also merged together, the Dashboard provides an overview of which functions are used in which endpoint. - Monitor your test coverage: The Dashboard allows you to find out which endpoints are covered by unit tests, allowing also for integration with Travis for automation purposes.
 For more information, see this file. - Collect extra information about outliers: Outliers are requests that take much longer to process than regular requests.
-The Dashboard automatically detects that a request is an outlier and stores extra information about it (stack trace, request values, Request headers, Request environment). - Visualize the collected data in a number useful graphs: The Dashboard is automatically added to your existing Flask application.
-You can view the results by default using the default endpoint (this can be configured to another route): dashboard.
+The Dashboard automatically detects that a request is an outlier and stores extra information about it (stack trace, request values, Request headers, Request environment).

-For a more advanced documentation, take a look at the information on this page.
+For more advanced documentation, take a look at the information on this page.

-Flask-MonitoringDashboard Documentation, Release 1.13.0
+Flask-MonitoringDashboard Documentation, Release 2.0.0

-CHAPTER 3
+CHAPTER 2